codazoda/ddm-blog/README.md

 Contributing to the blog is easy.
 Here are the steps to creating your blog post.

-  - Create a new post: `./hugo new posts/untitled.md`
+  - Create a new post: `./hugo new posts/my-working-title.md`
-  - Edit the `./posts/untitled.md` file
+  - Edit the file: `./posts/my-working-title.md`

-You can start with a better title than `untitled.md` or you can rename your post to something like `my-post-title.md` later.
+Don't worry, you can rename your post later on.
+Just give it a working title to start with.

 ### Preview Your Post